taphos/unity-uitest/Assets/UITest/README.txt

-# Unity UI Test Automation Framework
+UI test automation framework

-# Features
+Features

 * Allows to write automated tests that drive the game in a way similar to how a user would
 * Integrated with Unity UI solution, can easily be integrated with custom solutions like NGUI or EZGUI